 In February 2015, Commissioner Rob Manfred awarded the 2017 All-Star Game to Marlins Park; it was the first time the game was hosted by the Marlins.
 They originally were supposed to host the 2000 All-Star Game at what was then called Pro Player Stadium, but the National League, angered over the Marlins' fire sale following its 1997 World Series win, took the game away from the team and awarded it to the Atlanta Braves.
 The ballpark also hosted first-round games of the 2017 World Baseball Classic; the March 11th game between the Dominican Republic national team and Team USA set an attendance record at the ballpark, with 37,446 paying customers.

-The ballpark features two large fish tanks behind home plate, where most ballparks have a brick or other type of wall.
-Colorful tropical fish swim in the tanks, in full view of the crowd.
 On June 2, 2017, the Marlins' J.T.
-Realmuto hit a foul ball off the supposedly shatter-proof glass that caused a crack, and soon water was leaking out of the tank.
-The leak was quickly fixed and the fish were unhurt in what was the first incident involving this feature.
+Realmuto hit a foul ball off the supposedly shatter-proof glass housing the fish tanks behind home plate, that caused a crack, and soon water was leaking out of the tank.
+The leak was quickly fixed and the fish were unhurt in what was the only significant incident involving this feature during its lifespan.

 Following the sale of the Marlins by Loria to a group headed by Sherman and Jeter before the 2018 season, the new management made a number of public relations mistakes while fielding a very poor team.
 The result was a franchise-low attendance at 811,104, or an average of 10,014, making them the first team since the 2004 Montreal Expos to draw fewer than a million fans.
 The difference was of course that the Expos had played in a dilapidated ballpark, were deliberately run on a shoe-string budget by MLB, were deprived of a number of home dates by having games moved to Puerto Rico and made no marketing effort to speak of, as MLB was actively looking to relocate the team at the end of the season and needed attendance figures to look as bad as possible in order to justify this.
 The Marlins in contrast, were officially looking to attract fans to their games - albeit without much success.
 In December 2019, the Marlins announced that they would be installing artificial turf in the ballpark in time for the 2020 season; they were following the lead of the Texas Rangers and Arizona Diamondbacks, who had also announced they were installing plastic grass, although it wasn't clear why this was needed in the lush tropical environment that is Miami.
 They also announced plans to bring in the fences, in order to make the park more hitter-friendly.